mattrush/vmlab/README.md

 # Future of the project
 This script works well on a laptop or a single server but in order to support multiple compute nodes and shared storage, I'm renaming this project to vmlab2, implementing it in Ruby, and re-writing the hypervisor wrappers in Posix shell for better compatibility with qemu/kvm, bhyve, and vmm.

 Development will continue at github.com/mattrush/vmlab2.
-I'll also continue to improve this script as well.
+I'll also continue to develop this script.

 # Features
 - Uses the virtualization capabilities present in the kernel